cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       data storage with generic reusable implementations of common data patterns.

    Flow
-      Flows are user-implemented realtime stream processors, comprised of one or more Flowlets that are wired together into a directed acyclic graph.
+      Flows are user-implemented real time stream processors, comprised of one or more flowlets that are wired together into a directed acyclic graph.

    Flowlet
-      A Flowlet represents an individual processing node within a Flow.
-Flowlets consume data objects from their inputs and execute custom logic on each data object, able to perform data operations as well as emit data objects to the Flowlet’s outputs.
+      A flowlet represents an individual processing node within a flow. flowlets consume data objects from their inputs and execute custom logic on each data object, able to perform data operations as well as emit data objects to the flowlet’s outputs.

    MapReduce
       MapReduce is a processing model used to process data in batch.
 MapReduce programs can be